CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Since we do not have `Cocopods` yet which would convert the project to the workspace we have to do it manually.
 In Xcode under `File` select the option `Save As Workspace`, close the project and open the newly created Workspace by Xcode.
 So far the workspace contains only the App.
 Now it is time to create the necessary dependencies for the Cosmonaut app.

-Going top down through the diagram, first comes the `Domain` layer where `Spacesuit`, `Cosmonaut` and `Scaffold` is needed to be created.
+Going top-down through the diagram first comes the `Domain` layer where `Spacesuit`, `Cosmonaut` and `Scaffold` is needed to be created.
 For creating the `Spacesuit` let us use Xcode one last time.
 Under the new project select the framework icon, name it `Cosmonaut` and save it under the `iss_application_framework/domain/` directory.

 <div style="float:center" markdown="1">
 ![Create New Framework](assets/xcode_create_framework.png){ width=80% }
 </div>
 ### Automating the process

 While creating new frameworks and apps is not a daily business the process still needs to assure that correct namespaces and conventions are used across the whole application framework.
-This usually leads to a copy-pasting already created framework or app in order to create a new one with the same patterns.
-Now is good time to create first script that will support the development of the application framework.
+This usually leads to a copy-pasting already created framework or app to create a new one with the same patterns.
+Now is a good time to create the first script that will support the development of the application framework.

 If you are building the application framework from scratch please copy the `{PROJECT_ROOT}/fastlane` directory from the repository into your `root` directory.

 The scripting around the framework with `Fastlane` is explained later on in the book.
 However, all you need to know now is that Fastlane contains lane `make_new_project` that takes three arguments; `type` {app|framework}, `project_name` and `destination_path`.
 The lane in Fastlane simple uses the instance of the `ProjectFactory` class located in the `{PROJECT_ROOT}/fastlane/scripts/ProjectFactory/project_factory.rb` file.

-The `ProjectFactory` creates new framework or app based on the `type` parameter that is passed to it from the command line.
-As an example of creating the Spacesuit domain framework the following command can be used.
+The `ProjectFactory` creates a new framework or app based on the `type` parameter that is passed to it from the command line.
+As an example of creating the Spacesuit domain framework, the following command can be used.

 ```shell
 fastlane make_new_project type:framework project_name:Spacesuit destination_path:../domain/Spacesuit
 ```

-In case of Fastlane not being installed on your mac you can install it via `brew install fastlane` or later on via Ruby `gems` defined in `Gemfile`.
+In case of Fastlane not being installed on your Mac you can install it via `brew install fastlane` or later on via Ruby `gems` defined in `Gemfile`.
 For installation please follow the official [manual](https://docs.fastlane.tools/getting-started/ios/setup/).

 Furthermore, we can continue creating all dependencies via the script up until the point where all dependencies were created is reached.